Mindelusions/TiJSPDF/README.md

 This project contains an example application using a demo from the JSPDF demo page.
 If you'd rather just get going on making your own app, you can download just the modified js files from the 'Downloads' section.
-Just drop the uncompressed files into your 'Resources' folder and start building.
+Just drop the uncompressed files into your **'/app/assets/'** folder and start building.
+****EDIT: This used to say "Just drop the uncompressed files into your 'Resources' folder..."
+This has now become incorrect with Appcelerator's use of Alloy.
+You now will need to drop the uncompressed files into the path specified above.****

 ## Usage